Hederarch/ItB-Mod-Pilots/README.md

 ![Olga Ermanov](https://media.discordapp.net/attachments/1006298746658771034/1022006929423335434/olga.png)
 **Olga Ermanov** - Entangled: After killing an enemy, teleport to its location.

 > Olga was a Detritus recruit during the initial sweep for mech pilots, and was one of the greatest trainees to ever come out of the program.
 She became an experienced mech pilot, rumored to have saved a hundred timelines and exterminated millions of Vek.
-However, during a routine breach out of the hive, the door to her time pod burst open, smearing her across space and intertwining her with the very Vek she fights.
+However during a routine breach out of the hive, the door to her time pod burst open, smearing her across space and intertwining her with the very Vek she fights.
 She still has some of her old talent, but she fights through a constant fog of warp sickness, dulling her legendary skill.

 ## What to look for
 BALANCE - Are pilot abilites too strong?
 Too weak?
 Do they create unwinnable boards or unexpected edge cases?